tmtsoftware/esw/docs/src/main/apps/sequencer-app.md

 ## Setting the default log level
 The default log level for any component is specified in the `application.conf` file of the component.
 In this case, the Sequence Component is shared code among all Sequencers.
-Therefore, to specify a log level for your Sequencer, use the java -D option to override configuration values at runtime.
+Therefore, to specify a log level for your Sequencer, use the java -J-D option to override configuration values at runtime.
 For log level, the format is:

 ```
 -J-Dcsw-logging.component-log-levels.<Subsystem>.<obsMode>=<LEVEL>